FroeMic/TUM-IN-POM/1-lectures/01project-organisation.md

 ---

+### Team vs Group

+##### Stages of Team Development

+1. Forming
+2. Storming
+3. Norming
+4. Performing

+##### Group

+* number of persons with some relationship to each other
+* participants are loosely connected
+* do not focus on a specific outcome
+* do not have a common purpose
+* every individual works on his / her own.

+##### Team

+* any group of people involved in the same activity **with a common goal**, especially referring to sports and work
+* particpiants are strongly connected
+* focus on specific outcome (requires coordination of tasks and activities)
+* members need to work together

 ### Project:

 * is an undertaking, limited in time, with a clear goal and a specific budget, requiring a concerted effort